God is always speaking, I am listening, and singing it back to Him.

 latest blogs 👇🏽

-Visit my recommended resource page filled with books and teachings to help you strengthen your life in God, your spiritual walk, and healing journey.
-If there is a resource here that you would like to purchase in a different platform (i.e. kindle verses paperback) please let me know so I can add it to this page and you can purchase through my links. *As an Amazon affiliate I may receive a small kickback from your purchases if you use my links.
+Visit my recommended resources page filled with books and teachings to help you strengthen your life in God and healing journey.
+If there is a resource here that you would like to purchase in a different platform (i.e. kindle verses paperback) please let me know so I can add it to this page and you can purchase through my links.

 What I’m Currently Reading👇🏽